capensis/canopsis/doc/TR/TR__alarms.rst

 If there is no role associated with the attribute, you have to render value as string.

 Array Search
 ^^^^^^^^^^^^

-The widget must show a input to make searches
+The widget must show an input to make searches

 .. image:: https://git.canopsis.net/canopsis-ui-bricks/brick-alarms/raw/master/doc/screenshots/search.png